 In almost all of these instances, there is very little variation in the adoption of these features.
 Facebook and Twitter are very competitive, and they’re always looking to capitalize on each other’s success.
 Facebook is methodical at mirroring a competitor’s product experience, and when a new, successful app emerges, if they’re unable to acquire it, that is exactly what they will do.

-Recent statistics show that Facebook has over 2.2 billion monthly active users.
+Recent statistics show that Facebook has more than 2.2 billion monthly active users.
 The application is so popular that it has influenced many designs today because users have expectations around the paradigms that familiar products like Facebook have established.

 For example, due to Facebook’s design influence today, it’s pretty standard to find the notification icon in the top right corner near the login area on many different desktop applications.
 Status updates, news feeds, and likes are also increasingly common patterns in other applications.